ashtonthomas/website/flutter-for-react-native.md

 The `HelloWorldApp` class in React Native extends `React.Component` and implements the render method by returning a view component as shown.

-In Flutter, the execution starts off with the `main()` function inside which a [`runApp()`](https://docs.flutter.io/flutter/widgets/runApp.html) function is used to take the given Widget and make it the root of the widget tree.
+In Flutter, the execution starts off with the `main()` Dart function which calls [`runApp()`](https://docs.flutter.io/flutter/widgets/runApp.html) and makes the given Widget the root of the widget tree.
 In the Flutter example above, the widget tree consists of two widgets, the [`Center`](https://docs.flutter.io/flutter/widgets/Center-class.html) widget and its child, the [`Text`](https://docs.flutter.io/flutter/widgets/Text-class.html) widget.
-The text direction needs to be specified in this instance; when the MaterialApp widget is used, this is taken care of for you.
-Further when developing you would create another class that is either a Stateless or Stateful widget and also use a [`MaterialApp`](https://docs.flutter.io/flutter/material/MaterialApp-class.html) widget as the root and pass several other widgets to it.
+The text direction needs to be specified in this instance; however, when the MaterialApp widget is used, this specification is taken care of for you.

 ### How do I use Widgets and nest them to form a Widget tree?

 When writing an app, you will commonly author new widgets that are subclasses of either [StatelessWidget](https://docs.flutter.io/flutter/widgets/StatelessWidget-class.html) or [StatefulWidget](https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html), depending on whether your widget manages any state.

+**The below references an example that is not in this document (?)**

-In the above Hello World example, HelloWorldApp class extends a StatelessWidget and overrides a build function which describes the widget in terms of other, lower-level widgets.
+**In the above Hello World example**, HelloWorldApp class extends a StatelessWidget and overrides a build function which describes the widget in terms of other, lower-level widgets.

-In the above example, the widget tree consists of five widgets, the [MaterialApp](https://docs.flutter.io/flutter/material/MaterialApp-class.html), [Scaffold](https://docs.flutter.io/flutter/material/Scaffold-class.html), [Column](https://docs.flutter.io/flutter/widgets/Column-class.html), [Center](https://docs.flutter.io/flutter/widgets/Center-class.html) and the [Text](https://docs.flutter.io/flutter/widgets/Text-class.html) widget.
-The `MaterialApp` wraps a number of widgets that are commonly required for material design applications and the `Scaffold` implements the basic material design visual layout structure.
-In simple apps it is easy to nest widgets, but as the code base gets larger and the app becomes complex it is advisable to break deeply nested widgets into functions that return the widget or smaller classes.
+**In the above example**, the widget tree consists of five widgets, the [MaterialApp](https://docs.flutter.io/flutter/material/MaterialApp-class.html), [Scaffold](https://docs.flutter.io/flutter/material/Scaffold-class.html), [Column](https://docs.flutter.io/flutter/widgets/Column-class.html), [Center](https://docs.flutter.io/flutter/widgets/Center-class.html), and the [Text](https://docs.flutter.io/flutter/widgets/Text-class.html) widget.
+The `MaterialApp` acts as the root and wraps a number of widgets that are commonly required for material design applications while the `Scaffold` implements the basic material design visual layout structure.
+In simple apps it is easy to nest widgets; however, as the code base gets larger and the app becomes complex it is advisable to break deeply nested widgets into functions that return a widget or into smaller classes.

 ##### Preview